 Aloha.
 Welcome to the Center for Korean Studies at the University of Hawai‘i at Mānoa, the oldest and largest Korean studies institution outside Korea.

 Established in 1972, the Center has for more than four decades pursued its founding vision of developing and promoting Korean studies internationally.
-With more than thirty faculty members offering courses or conducting research related to Korea, the Center has by far the largest number of Korean-studies scholars in any educational institution outside Korea.
+With more than forty faculty members offering courses or conducting research related to Korea, the Center has by far the largest number of Korean-studies scholars in any educational institution outside Korea.

 On behalf of the Center, I invite you to be part of our community.
 Our legacy builds on our rich past, but it will also be part of the evolving present and future.